-The course is designed as an introduction to radiation therapy fundamentals and covers the first half of the primary reference which is the book by Faiz Khan on "The Physics of Radiation Therapy".
+The course is designed as an advanced application to radiation therapy fundamentals and covers the second half of the primary reference which is the book by Faiz Khan on "The Physics of Radiation Therapy", along with supplemental lectures as deemed necessary.
 Lectures will be given in the form of slide presentations, together with discussion using the white board in the classroom.
 There is a list of reading materials and references that the students are responsible to read.
 A quiz will be given at the end of each unit.
 All materials will be available on CANVAS, including the quizzes.
 The students will need to have a laptop or tablet device to take the quizzes in the classroom